5 Best Bedwetting Alarms of 2023

 - 4 levels of digital volume control to cater to different needs.

 Most Accurate Alarm: Malem Ultimate Pro Bedwetting Alarm

-- PROVEN IN CLINICAL STUDIES TO STOP BEDWETTING – Malem bedwetting alarms for boys and girls are recommended by doctors worldwide for the treatment of nighttime wetting.
-This product is a safe, effective way to stop wetting the bed.
+- HELPS TO STOP BEDWETTING – Malem bedwetting alarms for boys and girls are used for the treatment of nighttime wetting.
+This product is a safe, effective way to stop wetting the bed

 - ADVANCED SENSOR TECHNOLOGY – Features Secure Grip and Quick Detect.
 Quick Detect technology senses one drop of urine to quickly alert the child as wetting begins.

 - MALEM’S NEWEST MODEL – The new PRO version, released for 2018, is the latest Malem bedwetting alarm.
 The PRO incorporates all the best features of the ULTIMATE line

 The Malem Ultimate Pro Bedwetting Alarm comes from a trusted brand of highly recommended bedwetting alarms and accessories.